Published

 What signing doesn’t fix

-Signing closes the door between our build server and your filesystem—the door, per the incidents at the top of this post, that attackers have actually been walking through.
+Signing closes one important door between our release process and your filesystem: a package changed after signing should not install.
 There are other doors signing doesn’t close, and they need their own defenses: source-code compromises that happen before we sign, post-install tampering on a server that has already been breached, and weaknesses elsewhere in the WordPress ecosystem.
 For the post-install half of that problem in particular, file-integrity scanners like Wordfence, Sucuri, or Solid Security are the right tools, and worth running on any production WordPress site.

 Beyond that, the usual baseline still matters: two-factor authentication (2FA) on your WordPress and GravityKit accounts, backups you trust, strong admin passwords, removing administrators who no longer need access, being selective about any third-party code you run, and patching when updates ship.
 The Smart Slider story is an argument for more aggressive patching, not less, because the right response to “good hygiene can be punished” is better vendor signing, not worse hygiene.

 Code signing isn’t the finish line.
-It is a layer we shipped because the channel between our build pipeline and your site was the one weakness we could harden ourselves, on a timescale we control.
+It is a layer we shipped because the channel between our release process and your site is one important part of the supply chain we can harden ourselves, on a timescale we control.
 Beyond this change, we’re working on other hardening steps (most of them invisible to customers) and watching the broader ecosystem.
 If WordPress core, the FAIR protocol, or any shared signing model emerges that fits plugin distribution outside WordPress.org, we would rather build on common infrastructure than maintain our own verifier forever.

 Until then, this is the part of the supply chain we control, and we’ll keep hardening it.
 GravityKit customers already trust us every time they update, and this added safeguard just makes that trust a little less implicit and a lot more verifiable.
 We hope other plugin vendors ship the same.